seanbreckenridge/mpv-sockets/README.md

 If you use the one IPC socket, whenever a new instance of `mpv` is launched, the old instance gets disconnected.
 The `mpv` wrapper script creates a unique IPC socket for each `mpv` instance launched at `/tmp/mpvsockets`.

-I run `mpv-history-daemon` in the background, which communicates with the sockets at `/tmp/mpvsockets`, to get fileinfo, metadata, and whenever I play/pause/skip anything playing in mpv.
-That lets me create a history and do statistics on which songs/videos I listen to often.
-See [here](./DAEMON.md) for more info on that.

 `mpv-active-sockets` removes any inactive (leftover socket files from instances which have been quit) `mpv` sockets, and lists active `mpv` sockets

 `mpv-communicate` is a basic `socat` wrapper to send commands to the IPC server. (sends all additional arguments to the socket described by the first argument)